 As volunteer leaders in our respective groups, we completely understand competing priorities.
 There is never enough time to get things done, right?
 That is exactly the challenge we face and desperately need your help and that of each guild throughout the U.S.

-In seven months and 22 days, the reduction of the Federal Excise Tax (FET) expires.
+In less than two months, the reduction of the Federal Excise Tax (FET) expires.
 That is, the FET reverts from $2.70 to $13.50 per proof gallon on December 31, 2019.
 Please work with us to prevent that from happening.